codingforkind/mirror/README.md

 A code mirror based on program slicing.

 # mark
-Analysis, build a Java project's control dependence graph and store it into a graph database.
+Analysis, build a Java project control dependence graph and store it into a graph database.